 For traditional farming models, perhaps the primary determinant of supply capacity is simply the availability and suitability of land.
 However, any idea of future potential must be built on current data, with what data there is then mapped to tell the story of a region.
 This story is effectively written in the dirt, the soil.

-2. Agriculture moving underground
+2. Innovative agriculture moving underground

 Sharp is growing strawberries in Dubai, while Sony, Toshiba and Fujitsu are all utilising former clean-room facilities at semiconductor plants across Japan for lettuce.
 These no-wash, no-soil greens are cultivated by means of hydroponics and grown at more than twice the speed of normal field production, thanks to specialised LED lighting to optimise photosynthesis.